ember-learn/guides-source/guides/release/in-depth-topics/native-classes-in-depth.md

-One common example is when overriding the [`normalizeResponse()`](https://api.emberjs.com/ember-data/release/classes/JSONAPISerializer/methods/normalizeResponse?anchor=normalizeResponse) hook in one of Ember Data's serializers.
+One common example is when overriding the [`normalizeResponse()`](https://api.emberjs.com/ember-data/release/classes/JSONAPISerializer/methods/normalizeResponse?anchor=normalizeResponse) hook in one of EmberData's serializers.

 A handy shortcut for this is to use a "spread operator", like `...arguments`: